 While some types of clinical research are based on examining and observing people with specific health conditions, certain others require broader comparisons.

-In some cases, such as with the recent vaccine trials for COVID-19 or our ongoing maternity research, an open call will be shared with the public to try and recruit large numbers of participants.
+In some cases, such as with the vaccine trials for COVID-19 or our ongoing maternity research, an open call will be shared with the public to try and recruit large numbers of participants.
 These are often for UK-wide studies, aiming to find out what treatments are likely to be helpful for the largest amount of people.

 Why take part?

 Clinical research is essential for developing better treatments and improving healthcare.
 Many patients take part in clinical research to help us to find the best ways to:

 - Provide the best advice and treatments for people.